Divyajot70/Audio-to-text-converter/README.md

 # Audio-to-text-converter
-Note-the above code is valid for .wav files
+Note-the above code is valid for .wav files of smaller sizes
-For larger audio conversions refer to the article Speech2Text